deltatrigger/bill/Firestone Law Enforcement Security Act.md

 (a) POST shall be required to obtain and posses tangible evidence that meets the burden of beyond a reasonable doubt when levying action against an individuals POST certification; this shall not apply to certifications revoked via court order or Public Safety Blacklist.

+(i) Should an indvividual's POST certification be revoked as a result of POST action, he/she shall be entitled to recieve all evidence used against them and to be informed of the specific violations they are accused of.
+Evidence may be withheld if lawfully classified under The [Classification Act of 2023](https://forums.stateoffirestone.com/t/classification-act-of-2023/25137).
+Names of witnesses or the identity of any reporting parties shall be withheld at the discrection of POST.

 (a) In the event a certification is warned, suspended, or revoked, the individual holding that certification reserves the right to appeal to one of the following bodies.

 **(i) The District Court**